|Name:||Telopea ‘Shady Lady Red’ (Waratah)|

 Oh well – I’m going to see how well they do next spring.
 If they improve, then I’ll replace the six demised Waratahs.
 If they don’t pick up their game, then out they’ll come, and I’ll try something hardier.

-October 2013Well, here we are in mid-spring, a year and a bit later, and it seems my dire predictions for the Shady Ladies have proved wrong.
+October 2013Well, here we are in mid-spring, and it seems my dire predictions for the Shady Ladies have proved wrong.
 A couple that I’d given up for dead, have actually held on (although still looking somewhat desiccated), and the others have actually done quite well.

 To date, it seems my unreliable watering and the occasional gale force winds have only killed four of the Waratahs, with a further two more-or-less clinging onto life, and the other 12 doing pretty well.
 The ones further down the hill, and a little less exposed, managed to put out some spectacular flowers, which have only just begun to fade.